 The affiliated AP shall start a disassociation timer with the initial value set to the value of the Disassociation Timer field, and shall decrement the timer by one after transmitting each Beacon frame, until the timer has the value of 0.
 The Disassociation Timer field in all subsequent transmitted BSS Transition Management Request frames shall be set to the value of this timer.

-Once the disassociation timer is 0, the affiliated AP should follow the procedure in 11.3.6.8 (AP, AP MLD, or PCP disassociation initiation procedure) to transmit Disassociation frames to all associated non-MLD non-AP STAs (i.e., that are not affiliated with a non-AP MLD).
+(#22282) Once the disassociation timer is 0, the affiliated AP should follow the procedure described in items a) to f) in 11.3.5.8 (AP, AP MLD, or PCP disassociation initiation procedure) to disassociate all associated non-MLD non-AP STAs (i.e., that are not affiliated with a non-AP MLD), where item b is applied only for the non-MLD non-AP STAs that are associated with the AP affiliated with the AP MLD and operating on the link to be disabled.
 The affiliated AP shall not transmit Disassociation frames until the disassociation timer is 0.

+(#22057) An AP affiliated with an AP MLD that intends to turn its operating link into a disabled link should, prior to the time indicated by the Mapping Switch Time field, (#22282) follow the procedure descried in items a) to f) in 11.3.5.8 (AP, AP MLD, or PCP disassociation initiation procedure) to disassociate all associated non-MLD non-AP STAs that do not support BSS transition capability.

 When an AP MLD advertises that a link is disabled for all associated non-AP MLDs, after the time indicated by the Mapping Switch Time field is reached: